-By 1875, 224 Beacon also was the home of John Wooldredge and his wife, Emily (Dunbar) Wooldredge.
-John Wooldredge was a shoe manufacturer in Lynn, where they also maintained a home.
+By 1875, 224 Beacon was the home of John Wooldredge and his wife, Emily (Dunbar) Wooldredge.
+Their primary residence was in Lynn, where he was a shoe manufacturer.
 He also was President of the Eastern Railroad and the First National Bank of Lynn.

 On May 15, 1877, 224 Beacon was acquired from Samuel Gookin by William Brown Dinsmore.
 He and his wife, Augusta Manners (Snow) Dinsmore, lived in New York City.
 He was a partner of Alvin Adams in the Adams Express Company and his son, William, Jr., was married to Alvin Adams’s daughter, Helen Frances Adams.

 224 Beacon was listed as vacant in the 1878 Blue Book, and was not listed in the 1879-1884 Blue Books.